Vanessa Baden: Career

 Baden began her career as a child actress on television; her first major role was as Vanessa in the Nick Jr. television series Gullah Gullah Island.
 Following this, she portrayed Kyra Rockmore for more than 60 episodes of the teen sitcom Kenan & Kel, which also aired on Nickelodeon.

 In 1997, she played a supporting role in the film Rosewood and served as a panelist on the children's game show Figure It Out.
 This was followed by a year-long hiatus from acting.

 In 2011, Baden returned to the screen as Hope in the YouTube comedy series Fail, opposite King Bach.
 In 2012, she starred as Erin Mult in the television film Chris & Todd.
 In 2014, she played opposite Jenifer Lewis in the comedy feature film Secrets of the Magic City, directed by R. Malcolm Jones.

 Since 2017, she has starred, co-written, and co-produced the web series Giants, which streams on Issa Rae's YouTube channel.
 She plays Journee in the series.
 Her performance in Giants garnered her a Daytime Emmy Award nomination for Outstanding Lead Actress in 2018, and a win in 2019.

-Baden also works as a writer and producer; she co-wrote and co-produced several episodes of Giants, and has also written for The Huffington Post.
+Baden has also written for The Huffington Post.

-In May 2021, Baden's essay collection, Far Away from Close to Home: A Black Millennial Woman in Progress will be published by Three Rooms Press.
+In May 2021, Baden's essay collection, Far Away from Close to Home: A Black Millennial Woman in Progress, was published by Three Rooms Press.